solana-foundation/developer-content/docs/toolkit/test-suite/fuzz-tester.md

 ## Define Fuzz Accounts

-Define `AccountsStorage` type for each `Account` you would like to use
+Define `AccountsStorage` type for each `Account` you would like to use:

 ```rust
 #[doc = r" Use AccountsStorage<T> where T can be one of:"]